awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 To create an environment, you specify the [AWS Proton service role](security_iam_service-role-policy-examples.md#proton-svc-role) ARN, path to your spec file, environment name, environment template ARN, the major and minor versions, and description \(optional\)\.

-The next examples shows a YAML formatted spec file that specifies values for two inputs, defined in the environment template schema file\.
+The next examples shows a YAML formatted spec file that specifies values for two inputs that are defined in the environment template schema file\.
 You can use the `get-environment-template-minor-version` command to view the environment template schema\.

-Spec:

 ```
 proton: EnvironmentSpec